CyrexEnterprise/scrum-team-toolbelt/README.md

-# A toolbelt in the life of a PO
+# A toolbelt in the life of a Scrum Team

-Document examples for the article called "A day in the life of a Product Owner".
+Document examples for the blog series called "A day in the life of a Scrum Team".

 The fictional project name for the examples is **Project Utop.ia**, reflecting the imperfection of real life product management versus this series.